Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/Install-Confluent-and-SingleStore.md

 # Kafka-Confluent-SingleStore-Docker-compose

 # Description
-## Docker compose file that create Confluent and SingleStore containers on the same network so you can create pipeline between SingleStore and kafka locally
+## Docker compose file that creates Confluent and SingleStore containers on the same network so you can create a pipeline between SingleStore and Kafka locally

 ## Step 1
-Download the Docker compose file open it and put your license key in line 58 you can get your license key from this URL:
+Download the Docker compose file
+Open it and put your license key in line 58
+You can get your license key from this URL:

 [https://portal.singlestore.com](https://portal.singlestore.com)